Willie Tuitama: College career

 Tuitama was offered scholarships from the Washington Huskies and Arizona Wildcats.
 He chose Arizona, where he majored in family studies and human development.
 During his tenure at Arizona he would set several school records, all of which were subsequently broken by Nick Foles, except career touchdowns (67) which they are tied.

 Professional career

-Despite being named MVP of the 2008 Las Vegas Bowl, he went undrafted in the 2009 NFL Draft.
+Despite being named MVP of the 2008 Las Vegas Bowl, he went undrafted in the 2009 NFL draft.

 Some analysis and media outlets reported his ill-timed DUI arrest in March 2009 and guilty plea in June of that year may have been considered a factor.

-Nebraska Danger

 Tuitama began his professional career with the Nebraska Danger of the Indoor Football League.

-Allen Wranglers

 Tuitama played for the Allen Wranglers for the later part of the 2012 season.

-Return to Nebraska

 Tuitama re-signed with the Danger for the 2013 season, but did not report to training camp.